A common question many therapists ask is, ‘how do I find clients?’ But the right question that should be asked is:

 As an example, if you are a financial coach, but find many people approach you because they want to get out of debt, you can write a blog post about financial counseling and recommend a suitable service provider to such readers.

 Writing about case studies can make for mesmerizing reading.
 I vividly recall the book titled ‘The man who mistook his wife for a hat’ by the brilliant neurologist Oliver Sacks.

 Your ideal client, who may battle with a similar problem, will find a case study interesting and a great way to connect with you, seeing that you have a firm understanding of the difficulties they face.

 7. Speak about the outcome

 One of my favorite approaches while reflecting on what I should blog about is considering the outcome – the benefits clients will experience.

 What will your client gain from your service?
 A new and improved life after weight loss?
 More energy?
 Greater self-esteem?
 What about financial freedom if you are a wealth coach?
 How about being able to have a picnic for those who have overcome a fear of open spaces?

-Think about the benefits, the end goal that you offer clients.
-Write about that to instill excitement and let them envision the doors that therapy, counseling or coaching will open in their current closed world.
+Think about the benefits, the end goal you offer your clients.
+Write about that to instill excitement and let them envision the doors that therapy, counseling or coaching will open in their currently closed world.